tanskaa/Zoo-Dataset-Classification/README.md

 # Zoo-Dataset-Classification [PL]

-//original version of this project is in polish
+//original version of this project is polish

 //translation in english is in progress